Our Cities & Towns

 Taylor's Island is located in the southern part of the Dorchester County.
 Unique homes, schoolhouses, and churches are points of interest.
 Many sites on the island are listed on the National Historic Register.

-Located Southeast of Cambridge in Dorchester County, Vienna, first explored by Captain John Smith in 1608, is one of the oldest colonial settlements in the state.
+Located southeast of Cambridge on the Nanticoke River, Vienna was first explored by Captain John Smith in 1608 and is one of the oldest colonial settlements in the state.